ceedee666/modern-abap-curriculum/docs/transactional_app.md

 ```

 In contrast, only update and delete operations are available for the `Z_I_Rating` entity.
-Furthermore, the foreign key `Product` is marked as read only.
+Furthermore, the foreign key `Product` is marked as read-only.

 Executing the app preview currently does not show the effect of creating the behavior definition.
 The reason is, that the service definition
 publishes the `Z_C_Product_M` entity, a projection of the underlying `Z_I_Product` entity.
-The ABAP RAP framework allows to have different behaviour definitions for different projections.
-Again the reason is to cater for different usage
+The ABAP RAP framework allows having different behavior definitions for different projections.
+Again the reason is to cater to different usage
 scenarios.
-In our example there might a projection that just allows viewing the ratings of a product, e.g. for a prospective customer.
+In our example, there might a projection that just allows viewing the ratings of a product, e.g. for a prospective customer.
 A
-second projection might allow changing and updating ratings, e.g. to cater for the needs of a product manager.
+second projection might allow changing and updating ratings, e.g. to cater to the needs of a product manager.

 To create the necessary projection of the behaviour definition right-click on the `Z_C_Product_M` entity and select `New Behavior Definition`.
 Make sure that the correct package is selected and that the _Implementation Definition_ is `Projection`.
 Again add the aliases and activate the behavior definition.